Weavers Academy wishes to congratulate students on a very strong and pleasing set of GCSE results. Another year of GCSE success!

-This year pupils across England received their results using the new 9 – 1 grades in most subjects with 9 being the highest grade.
+Students across England continued to receive their results using the new 9 – 1 grades in the majority of subjects with 9 being the highest grade.
 Under the new examination regime, Grade 4 is considered to be equivalent to the old Grade C and Grade 7 is viewed as the equivalent of the old Grade A. The BBC have put together a guide for parents – http://www.bbc.co.uk/news/education-39490307

 We are delighted that: